Huang Chao Rebellion

+The Huang Chao Rebellion was a rebellion that took place in China from 874 to 884.
+It was instigated by Huang Chao and Wang Xianzhi against the Tang dynasty.
+While both were eventually defeated, by the end of Emperor Xizong's reign, the Tang dynasty had virtually disintegrated into pieces ruled by individual warlords, rather than the imperial government, and would never recover, falling eventually in 907.

 Rebellion

-Joining forces with Wang Xianzhi
+Origins

 Late in the Xiantong era (860–874) of Emperor Yizong, there were severe droughts and floods that caused terrible famine.
-Despite this, the Tang imperial government largely ignored the victims of these natural disasters—instead of granting tax exemptions for effected areas, taxes were increased to fund Emperor Yizong's luxurious lifestyle and military campaigns.
+Despite this, the Tang imperial government largely ignored the victims of these natural disasters—instead of granting tax exemptions for affected areas, taxes were increased to fund Emperor Yizong's luxurious lifestyle and military campaigns.
 As a result, survivors grouped themselves into bands and rose to resist Tang rule.

 In 874, Wang Xianzhi (who, like Huang Chao, was a salt privateer) and Shang Junzhang (尚君長) raised an army at Changyuan (長垣, in modern Xinxiang, Henan).
 By 875, he had repeatedly defeated Xue Chong (薛崇), the military governor of Tianping Circuit (天平, headquartered in modern Tai'an, Shandong), in battle.
 Huang had by this point also raised several thousand men, and joined forces with Wang's now veteran troops.
 By this time Emperor Yizong had died and his young son Emperor Xizong ruled.

 Late in 876, Wang was sought to parlay his victories into a peaceful submission to Tang authority, in which he would be generously treated by the throne.
 This was being mediated by Tang official Wang Liao (王鐐), a close relation to chancellor Wang Duo, and Pei Wo (裴偓) the prefect of Qi Prefecture (蘄州, in modern Huanggang, Hubei).
 Under Wang Duo's insistence, Emperor Xizong commissioned Wang Xianzhi as an officer of the imperial Left Shence Army (左神策軍) and delivered the commission to Qi Prefecture.
 However, Huang, who did not receive a commission as part of this arrangement, angrily stated:

 He battered Wang Xianzhi on the head, and the rebel soldiers also clamored against the arrangement.
 Wang Xianzhi, fearing the wrath of his own army, turned against Pei and pillaged Qi Prefecture.
 However, afterwards, the rebel army broke up into two groups, with one group following Wang Xianzhi and Shang Junzhang, and one group following Huang.

-Subsequent departure from Wang
+Rebellion

 Huang Chao subsequently roamed throughout central China, and his campaign took him into many engagements with Tang forces: